Blount County deadly double shooting sparking changes in domestic violence cases

-BLOUNT COUNTY, Ala (WIAT)– Blount County District Attorney Pamela Casey released Wednesday, the county will begin notifying domestic violence victims when their offender is released from the jail.
+BLOUNT COUNTY, Ala (WIAT)– Blount County District Attorney Pamela Casey released Wednesday that the county will begin notifying domestic violence victims when their offender is released from jail.

 The change is one of four enumerated in a report after a domestic, deadly double shooting.

-The Blount County Sheriff’s Office found Ricky and Delilah “Susie” McKee with fatal gun shot wounds November 24.
+The Blount County Sheriff’s Office found Ricky and Delilah “Susie” McKee with fatal gunshot wounds on November 24.

 According to her family’s GoFundMe, Susie was a victim of domestic violence.